 He is on the board of the Together 2030 Core Group, a global action-oriented initiative.
 Its aim is to generate and share knowledge on the implementation and accountability of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals.

-Deputy Director, Centre for Strategic Research & Knowledge Circle, Higher Education Leadership Academy (AKEPT), Malaysia
+Deputy Director of Centre for Leadership Sustainability, Higher Education Leadership Academy (AKEPT), Ministry of Education Malaysia

-Founder, CoffeeZone Malaysia Sdn Bhd & Cauz Factor Award, Malaysia
+Founder CoffeeZone Malaysia Sdn Bhd and Cauz Factor Awards Malaysia

-With a passion for community development, entrepreneurship and leadership, Tengku Ahmad Syamil is the team leader and co-founder of Skolafund.
+Tengku Syamil is the Co-founder and Chief Executive Officer of Skolafund, Malaysia.
+With a passion for community development, entrepreneurship and leadership, Tengku Syamil established Skolafund in 2014.
 It’s a crowdfunding platform that helps higher education students to raise funds transparently and effectively for fees, study expenses and various projects.
-Syamil is also the co-founder of Urbane Academy, a teen mentoring and training programme created in 2011 to combat delinquency.
-In 2016, he was listed as an entrepreneur on the Forbes 30 Under 30 Asia and Digital News Asia’s Digerati50 (2016-17).
+He is also the Co-founder of Urbane Academy, a teen mentoring and training programme created in 2011 to combat delinquency.
+In 2016, he was listed as the youngest entrepreneur on the Forbes 30 Under 30 Asia and Digital News Asia’s Digerati50 (2016-17).

-Nurfarini Daing is the co-founder and CEO at myHarapan which has engaged and developed over 26,000 Malaysian youths.
-Established in 2010, it has funded over 140 social initiatives.
-It is also a research partner of the Centre of Asian Philanthropy and Society (Hong Kong), which is currently developing a Doing Good Index in and for 15 economies in order to develop best practices that are uniquely Asian.
+Nurfarini Daing is the Co-founder and Chief Executive Officer at myHarapan which was established in 2010.
+It has engaged and developed over 26,000 Malaysian youths and funded over 140 social initiatives.
+It’s also a research partner of the Centre of Asian Philanthropy and Society in Hong Kong which is currently developing a Doing Good Index in, and for, 15 economies.

 Jerryson Abraham Doss